alexwillman/Project1-GNS3-Mid-Size-Company-Network/03-basic-device-config.md

 ## Configuring the Console Line

 We will secure the console port using a password, set the session timeout to 10 minutes of inactivity, and disable syslog messages to avoid typing disruption.
+The console password is plaintext by default so service password-encryption applies Type 7 encryption to it.
+Type 7 is a very weak encryption algorithm so in a production environment you would use login local instead to authenticate against the MD5 encrypted local user database.
+This lab uses a separate console password to avoid a dependency on the SSH username which is configured in the next step.
-Apply this to each switch.
+Apply to each switch.

 ### Commands:

 ```
+service password-encryption
 line console 0
 password P@ssw0rd!
 login